To load a simulation file from your local computer in OVITO, select

 manually adjust this search pattern afterwards in case the generated one is not adequate.

 The corresponding input field is highlighted in the screenshot.

-OVITO will automatically detect when the imported file contains multiple frames and loads them as an animation sequence.
-For some file types, such as XYZ and LAMMPS dump files, this mode is indicated by the Contains multiple timesteps check box highlighted in the screenshot.
-Note that OVITO typically keeps only a single frame at a time in memory.
-Other frames are loaded from the source data file only as needed, for example if you play back the animation or move the time slider.
+OVITO automatically detects when the imported file contains more than one frame and loads them as an animation sequence.
+For some file types, e.g. XYZ and LAMMPS dump, this is indicated by the Contains multiple timesteps checkbox highlighted in the screenshot.
+Note that OVITO typically keeps only the data of a single frame in memory at a time.
+Subsequent frames are loaded into memory only when needed, for example if you play back the animation or move the time slider.

 Some MD simulation codes work with separate topology and trajectory files.
-The topology file stores the static definition of atoms, types, bonds, etc. while the trajectory file contains just the motion trajectories computed by the simulation.
-In such a case, you should load the topology file first (e.g. a LAMMPS data file).
+The topology file contains the static definition of atoms, types, bonds, etc. while the trajectory file stores the motion trajectories and other time-dependent data computed by the simulation code.
+In such a case, you should open the topology file first (e.g. a LAMMPS data file).
 Then use the Load trajectory modifier to load the time-dependent atomic positions from the separate trajectory file (e.g. a LAMMPS dump file).
-This modifier will merge both pieces of information, the static topology and the trajectories, on the fly into a single time-dependent dataset.
+This modifier will on the fly merge both pieces of information -the static topology and the trajectory data- into a single time-dependent dataset.

 OVITO will display a timeline and a time slider at the bottom of main window when a simulation sequence with more than one frame was loaded.
 Find out more about OVITO's animation functions in the Animation section of this manual.